ktemo/interplanetary-box/README.md

 1. Clone the repository
 2. Install dependencies using `npm install`
 3. Clone the file `.env.sample` into `.env` and replace with values
-4. Start the project using `npm start`
+4. Start the project using `npm run dev`

 Note: Make sure to use **Mumbai** network and have Mumbai faucet on your wallet in order to test.